Hannah-Hiltz/pcp-panel-intelligence/README.md

 In a fee-for-service model, physicians respond to sick patients.
 In a value-based care model, the goal is to find patients *before* they get sick.

-A 90-day HbA1c cycle is too slow to catch deterioration in real time.
-A patient's Fitbit knows something is wrong — declining step count, rising resting HR, fragmenting sleep — often 7–10 days before a hospitalization that costs $12,000 and could have been prevented with a $45 phone call.
+Many lab values. and even vitals, are not regularly or reliably tracked between visits.
+A 90-day HbA1c cycle, for example, is too slow to catch deterioration in real time.
+But a patient's wearable device may know something is wrong (declining step count, rising resting HR, inconsistent or inadequate sleep) often 7–10 days before a hospitalization that costs $12,000 and could have been prevented with a $45 phone call.

 This project builds the system that connects those signals to a PCP's weekly worklist.